-Fill the portable tank outside the craft, in a well ventilated area, away from any risk of ignition.
+Fill the portable tank outside the craft, in a well ventilated area, away from any risk of ignition a.

-- 4. Proper Adjustment of the Outboard Engine: - a.
 The adjustment of the angle of the outboard motor in relation to the transom is vital in order to ensure the correct performance of your boat.